hao-fang/ee596_spr2018_lab1/README.md

 ## Task 1: Build a voice experience in 5 minutes
 * Follow the [Quick Start Tutorial](https://developer.amazon.com/alexa-skills-kit/alexa-skill-quick-start-tutorial) to create a first Alexa Skill.
-* In Step 2.4, first click "Switch to old console" to access the interface in the tutorial.
+* NOTE: The instruction uses the old Amazon Developer Console.
+Starting from March 27th, 2018, the old console is no longer available.
-* You are also welcome to try the beta console.
+* For step 2.4--2.14, please configure the skill using the new developer console.

 ## Task 2: Create AWS Lambda function from scratch
 * This time we will use the [Alexa Skills Kit SDK for Node.js](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs)